drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 - There positive correlation between the attributes 'admitted_covid' and 'discharged_covid' across all states suggests a relationship where an increase in the number of COVID-19 admissions ('admitted_covid') corresponds to an increase number of COVID-19 discharges ('discharged_covid').

 Additionally, it is important to note that while the dataset contains valuable insights, the geographical chart functionality appears limited, automatically defaulting to the United States instead of offering a representation specific to Malaysia, a limitation to using Lux.<br>

+### Recommendation
+Lux is ideal for users who seeks a quick and intuitive analysis of their data.
+Its seamless integration with Pandas DataFrames and straightforward syntax make it accessible for both beginners and experienced users looking for a swift exploratory data analysis (EDA) process.

+Moreover, It is suitable for projects with diverse visualization needs.
+It offers a diverse range of visualizations, including correlation, distribution, temporal, and geographical charts, catering to various analysis within a single tool.

+In summary, Lux is well-suited for projects requiring quick and intuitive analyses, diverse visualization needs, collaborative exploration and  interactive dashboard creation.

 ## 8. Pros and Cons of Lux
 ### Pros